The installed disk has gpt partition style. What does "GPT disk" mean? Error correction options

 The method will erase all data.

-4. Apply the standard disk management utility
+4. Use standard disk management utility

-• When the drive becomes unallocated, click on the drive and select " convert to MBR disk" (Convert to MBR Disk).
+• When the disk becomes unallocated, click on the disk and select " convert to MBR disk"(Convert to MBR Disk).
 After these steps, the original GPT disk will be converted to MBR disk, and then you can proceed to install Windows on this disk.

 Loading...